What Is The Adolescent Age Range, And What Challenges Do Adolescents Face?

-If faced with what are or seem like monumental difficulties and stressors for the first time, they may become depressed.
-They may even consider suicide, cutting or other forms of self-harm.
+If faced with what are or seem like monumental difficulties and stressors for the first time, teens may become depressed.
+They may even consider suicide, cutting, or other forms of self-harm.
 When life seems too difficult or if they want to escape the emotional pains that come with making this transformation into adulthood, they may feel like giving up.
-These emotional problems may be purely situational, transitory during their adolescence, or they may be signs of a serious mental health condition.
+These emotional problems may be purely situational and transitory during their adolescence, or they may indicate signs of a serious mental health condition.

 How To Help Your Adolescent During These Years

-Adolescence is a difficult and frustrating time, both for the child and for their parents.
-However, there are some things you can do to help your child meet the challenges they're faced with and become a healthy adult.
+Adolescence is an exciting time, both for the child and for their parents.
+There are some things you can do to help your child meet the challenges they're faced with and become healthy adults.

 Talking to an adolescent is both easier and more difficult than talking to a child.
-It's easier because they understand concepts on a level that's similar to an adult's.
-At the same time, it can be more difficult due to the evolution of the parental child relationship.
-One reason is that you may be accustomed to telling them what to do instead of guiding them to decide for themselves.
-Another is that you may use different words to relay the same meaning.
+It's easier because they understand more sophisticated concepts.
+At the same time, it can be more difficult due to the evolution of the parental-child relationship.
+A parent may be accustomed to telling their child what to do instead of guiding them to decide for themselves.
+Parents may use different words to relay the same meaning.
 If you feel that you're out of touch with adolescent culture, you're not alone.
 You can educate yourself or simply just ask them kindly to rephrase their question.
-You can also encourage them to ask questions by providing answers that are reasonable, nonjudgmental, and emotionally neutral.
+You can also encourage your teen to ask questions by providing answers that are reasonable, nonjudgmental, and emotionally neutral.

 Rather than imposing unnecessary rules on your adolescent, you can do several things to encourage them to take responsibility for doing positive things and making contributions.
-You can do it by modeling responsible behavior.
-Or you can chat with them about what's important to them and what they think they need to do to accomplish them.
+You can do this by modeling responsible behavior or by chatting with them about what's important to them and what they think they need to do to accomplish those tasks.

 Sometimes, adolescents don't even consider that they can decide for themselves.
-If you recognize an opportunity to let them practice making those decisions, start by letting them know it's okay if they do, and that you know they'll make the right choice.
-Your confidence in them will help them feel more confident, too.
+If you recognize an opportunity to let your teen practice making decisions, start by letting them know it's okay if they do and that you know they'll make the right choice.
+Your confidence in them will help them feel more confident, as well.

-If you or someone you love is having a difficult time understanding, communicating with, or helping their adolescent child deal with these tumultuous years, you can talk to a counselor when and from where you like.
-Online counselors are available at BetterHelp.com to help you work through problems with your adolescent or guide you through the last phases before adulthood.
+If you or someone you love is having a difficult time understanding, communicating with, or helping their adolescent child deal with these tumultuous years, you can talk to a counselor.
+Online counselors are available at BetterHelp to help you work through problems with your adolescent or guide you through the last phases before adulthood.
 Adolescence is certainly challenging, but with the right help, it can end successfully as the child becomes a healthy, independent adult.
 Take the first step today.